atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 11 to restrain her impatience; : cried, Dear
 - i
-11 mama, kt us have the message first. i“ “give me the card, " continued ijl she, tiirning to the boy, and stretching
+11 mama, kt us have the message first. i give me the card, " continued ijl she, tiirning to the boy, and stretching
 !* t r..
 t ‘ .i - #.. ^ -.